themaigod/explainable_gnn/Readme.md

 inference when the model is deployed.
 Based on the analysis of current models, we provide a simple and efficient method to construct the node representations for regular HINs.

+This framework is called `explainable_gnn` (`eg` for short).

 # Framework Architecture Design

 ## Overview

 1. Tagging the model with meta information (by the user)
 2. Replacing the model with the replace module (by the framework Translator Module)
    1. Initializing the replace module with the meta information
    2. Calculating the parameters of the replace module
    3. Replacing the model with the replace module
 3. Visualizing the final replace structure (by the framework Translator Module)
 4. Visualizing / Analyzing the node representation dependencies (by the framework Translator Module)
 5. Approximating the model to further accelerate the inference (by the framework Translator Module)
 6. Managing the model
    1. Model Type Transformation (Model -> Inference Model -> Deployed Model)
    2. Model Saving and Loading (by the framework Save / Load Module)
    3. Managing the Nodel by Model Name and Model Card (by the framework Model Info Module)
    4. Cloud Management (List, Delete, Download, Upload by the framework Cloud Module)

 ## Meta Information